dougeby/IntuneDocs/intune/apps-deploy.md

 ---
 # required metadata

-title: How to assign apps to groups
+title: How to assign apps to groups in Microsoft Intune
-titlesuffix: "Azure portal"
+titlesuffix:
-description: Once you've added an app to Intune, you'll want to assign it to groups of users or devices."
+description: Once you've added an app to Microsoft Intune, you'll want to assign it to groups of users or devices."
 keywords:
 author: Erikre
 ms.author: erikre